flixberry/Flixberry-ScripttoStoryboardAi/README.md

 Flixberry Script to Storyboard AI transforms written scripts into structured, scene by scene storyboards directly in your browser.
 It visualizes your story flow using text based panels that represent shots, actions, and dialogue.

-Whether you’re crafting comics, animations, or short films, this tool helps creators **turn words into cinematic layouts** quickly and intuitively, no drawing skills or complex software required.

 ---

 ## ✨ Features